cumbof/MetaSBT-DBs/README.md

 Have a look at the official documentation for additional information about how to retrieve the most updated list of public database and how to install them at [https://github.com/cumbof/MetaSBT/wiki/Installing-public-pre-built-databases](https://github.com/cumbof/MetaSBT/wiki/Installing-MetaSBT-databases).

-> __Note:__
+> [!NOTE]
-> Are you interested in using our software and databases, or you want to build your own private database, but you do not have enough computational resources?
-Get in touch with us, we are always happy to collaborate!
+> Are you interested in using our software and databases, or building your own private database but lack the necessary computational resources?
+Get in touch with us – we’re always happy to collaborate!

 ## Contributing